University of Maryland - College Park Data & Information Overview

 With an overall score of 96.27 out of 100, UMCP is one of the most diverse schools in the nation.

 How Much Does University of Maryland - College Park Cost?overall average net price of UMCP is $18,457.
 The affordability of the school largely depends on your financial need since net price varies by income group.
 See the table below for the net price for different income groups.

 The net price is calculated by adding tuition, room, board and other costs and subtracting financial aid.Note that the net price is typically less than the published for a school.
 For more information on the sticker price of UMCP, see our tuition and fees and room and board pages.

 Student Loan Debt

-Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
-At UMCP, approximately 32% of students took out student loans averaging $8,087 a year.
-That adds up to $32,348 over four years for those students.
+While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
+At UMCP, approximately 31% of students took out student loans averaging $8,322 a year.
+That adds up to $33,288 over four years for those students.

-How Much Money Do UMCP Graduates Make?students who graduate with a bachelor's degree from UMCP make about $62,900 a year during their first few years of employment after graduation.
-This is good news for future UMCP graduates since it is 54% more than the average college graduate's salary of $40,800 per year.
+How Much Money Do UMCP Graduates Make?bachelor's degree recipients from UMCP make around $62,900 per year during the early years of their employment.
+This is good news for future UMCP graduates since it is 58% more than the average college graduate's salary of $39,802 per year.

 Location of University of Maryland - College Park